Special Boat Service: Post-war era

 In the early 1950s, NATO doctrine for the defence of Western Europe called for a rapid fall-back to the west bank of the Rhine River, a natural defensive barrier.
 Royal Navy Rhine Flotilla's SBS detachment had the task of demolishing the bridges over the river as well as destroying the many river barges on the river.
 The SBS teams of a radio operator and two SBS swimmer-canoeists would then stay behind on the eastern side of the river providing reconnaissance and intelligence and to sabotage Warsaw Pact forces logistics.
 2 SB Section, and later also the newly formed 3 SB Section, were part of the Rhine Squadron until around 1958 and took part in all major British Army of the Rhine (BAOR) exercises when they would be joined by 4 and 5 SB Section, formed from the Royal Marines Reserve.

 In 1952, SBS teams were held at combat readiness in Egypt in case Gamal Abdel Nasser's revolution turned more violent than it did.
 The SBS were also allegedly operating in Cyprus during the emergency and on alert during the Suez Crisis of 1956 and coup against King Idris I of Libya (1959), but in the cases of Egypt and Libya, not seeing action.
 In 1961, SBS teams carried out reconnaissance missions during the Indonesian Confrontation (see Operation Claret).
 In the same year, Iraq threatened to invade Kuwait for the first time, and the SBS put a detachment at Bahrain.
 In 1972, the SBS came into prominence when members of a combined SBS and RAOC team parachuted into the Atlantic Ocean after a bomb threat on board the cruise liner Queen Elizabeth 2.
 A thorough search of the ship found no evidence of any device drawing the conclusion that it was a hoax.
 The SBS conducted operations in Northern Ireland during The Troubles including with submarines.
 In January 1975, two SBS kayak teams were inserted from HMS Cachalot to conduct an anti-gun-running operation in the area between Torr Head and Garron.

 Special Boat Squadron

 In 1973, their name was changed to the Special Boat Squadron and in 1980 the SBS relinquished North Sea oil rig protection to Comacchio Company, Royal Marines.
-In 1982, after the Argentinian invasion of the Falkland Islands, they deployed to South Georgia.
+In 1982, after the Argentinian invasion of the Falkland Islands, they deployed to South Georgia in Operation Paraquet, where they reconnoitred Argentinian positions before participating in the recapture of Grytviken.
+Other SBS units went ashore on East Falkland at San Carlos for reconnaissance of the landing beaches before the Operation Sutton landings and persuaded a nearby Argentinian unit to surrender.
 The only losses to the SBS during the Falklands War occurred when the SBS and SAS were operating behind the lines and two members of the SBS were shot, one fatally, by an SAS patrol, who had mistaken them for Argentinians.